 Description of privileges

-Delete- cluster removal requires someone to be account administrator anyway so currently this permissions isn’t really necessary
+Delete- cluster removal requires someone to be account administrator anyway so currently this permission isn’t really necessary.

-Create- can only create create new pipelines, not see, edit (which includes tagging them) or delete them.
-This permission should also go hand in hand with additional permissions like read/edit untagged pipelines
+Create- can only create new pipelines, not see, edit (which includes tagging them) or delete them.
+This permission should also go hand in hand with additional permissions like read/edit untagged pipelines.